OsomePteLtd/principles/src/frontend.md

       BankAccountTable/
         [no nested directories]
         [avoid index.ts]
-        BankAccountTable.ts
+        [other files should be placed in queries or services] BankAccountTable.ts
         BankAccountTable.test.ts
         BankAccountTableBadge.ts (child component)
         BankAccountTable.styled.ts
-        BankAccountTable.hook.ts (ui hook used only in the current component) icon.svg (the icon used only in the current component) [avoid index.ts]
+        BankAccountTable.hook.ts (ui hook used only in the current component) icon.svg (the icon used only in the current component) shared/
-        [other files should be placed in queries or services] shared/
       SomeNonEntityComponent/
       media/ (shared icons)